10 Ways to Save the Bees

 Graphic of a tree with the Sun on top right corner

-4. Provide Trees for Bees
+4. Go Underground for Bees

 Water Droplet